Museum of early consumer electronics and 1st achievements

 The first real blind search receiver.

 This receiver was sold by our company during 2004.
-In 2006 Blind search is the norm but
+These days blind search is the norm but

-in 2004 it some receivers had limited blind search capability.
+in 2004 some receivers had limited blind search capability.
 That is to say they were finding

 a number of channels without the frequency data being in their data base, however, the